plake492/bamazon/README.md

 ### Veiw Products For Sale
 <hr>

 The first option allows the user to veiw products for sale.
-They also can select by department, or all.
+They can select by department, or veiw all products.
 The managers veiw has the addition of showing the current stock of each product:

 ![node](Media/bM2.png)